robincsamuel/webxr/input-explainer.md

 ## Basic usage

 ### Enumerating input sources
-The `inputSources` attribute on an `XRSession` will return a list of all `XRInputSource`s that the user agent considers active.
+The `inputSources` attribute on an `XRSession` returns a list of all `XRInputSource`s that the user agent considers active.
 The properties of an `XRInputSource` object are immutable.
 If a device can be manipulated in such a way that these properties can change, the `XRInputSource` will be removed from the array and a new entry created.

 ```js
 let inputSources = xrSession.inputSources;